nerveband/wp-time-progress/README.md

-# WP Time Progress
+# Time Progress

 A beautiful and customizable WordPress plugin that displays real-time progress information for day, month, quarter, and year with live-updating circular progress indicators.

 ## Description

-WP Time Progress is a modern WordPress plugin that shows your visitors how much time has passed and remains in various time periods.
+Time Progress is a modern WordPress plugin that shows your visitors how much time has passed and remains in various time periods.
 It features beautiful circular progress indicators that update in real-time and can be fully customized through an intuitive WordPress admin interface.

 ## Features